 Furthermore, we introduced the use of dyadic analyses in two studies (Chapter 3 and Chapter 4), which allowed us to study both individual and interpersonal associations while taking the interdependence between two individuals in a dyad into account [35].
 However, the findings indicated the presence of nonresponse bias in these studies, which resulted in an overrepresentation of workers and significant others who were highly satisfied with their relationship in the study samples.
 Nonresponse bias is not uncommon and it is a known phenomenon in dyadic research that couples who are more satisfied with their relationship are often overrepresented in dyadic study samples [36-38].
 In the presence of nonresponse bias in dyadic research, it is important to be cautious in the generalization of study findings because the interpersonal associations might differ depending on the dyads members' relationship satisfaction and other relationship factors [36].
-With respect to the studies in Chapter 3 and Chapter 4, it is important to recognize that while the findings apply to dyads who are highly satisfied with their relationship, they may not generalize to dyads who are less satisfied with their relationship.
+With respect to the studies in Chapter 3 and Chapter 4, it is important to recognize that while the findings apply to dyads who are highly satisfied with their relationship.